mratsim/Arraymancer/README.md

 Note: While Nim is compiled and does not offer an interactive REPL yet (like Jupyter), it allows much faster prototyping than C++ due to extremely fast compilation times.
 Arraymancer compiles in about 5 seconds on my dual-core MacBook.

+## Performance notice on Nim 0.20 & compilation flags

+In Nim 0.20, the `-d:release` flag does not disable runtime checks like array bounds-checking anymore.
+This has a signigicant performance impact (5x slowdown in tight loop).

+Compile with `-d:release -d:danger` to get the same performance as in 0.19.x.

+Reminder of supported compilation flags:
+- `-d:release`: Nim release mode (no stacktraces and debugging information)
+- `-d:danger`: No runtime checks like array bound checking
+- `-d:openmp`: Multithreaded compilation
+- `-d:blas=mkl`: Use MKL, implies `openmp`
+- `-d:blas=openblas`: Use OpenBLAS
+- by default Arraymancer will try to use your default `blas.so/blas.dll` Archlinux user may have to specify `-d:blas=cblas`.
+  See [nimblas](https://github.com/unicredit/nimblas) for further configuration.
+- `-d:cuda`: Build with Cuda support
+- `-d:cudnn`: Build with CuDNN support, implies `cuda`.

 ## Show me some code

 Arraymancer tutorial is available [here](https://mratsim.github.io/Arraymancer/tuto.first_steps.html).